doitsujin/dxbc-spirv/ir/ir.md

 If the return type for any given `BufferLoad` or `MemoryLoad` instruction is a vector, even though the source type after fully traversing
 `%address` is scalar, then multiple consecutive scalars will be loaded at once.
 The same goes for `*Store` instructions where `%value` is a vector, but the final destination type is scalar.
 This can allow for more efficient memory access patterns in some cases.

+The `align` parameter for `Memory*` and `Buffer` instructions is a literal constant that represents the smallest guaranteed alignment for the operation, and will be at least equal to the size of the scalar type being accessed.

 ### Atomic instructions
 | `ir::OpCode`         | Return type      | Arguments...      |                              |                |                |                |